sourcefrog/conserve/doc/format.md

 ## Archive

-A backup *archive* is a possibly-remote directory, containing archive files.
+A backup *archive* is a directory, containing archive files.

+Archives can be stored on cloud or other remote storage.
 The archive makes minimal assumptions about the filesystem it's stored on: in particular, it need not support case sensitivity, it need not store times or other metadata, and it only needs to support 8.3 characters.
-It must supported nested subdirectories but only of moderate length.
+It must supported nested subdirectories with a total path length up to 100 characters.

+Archive filesystems must allow many files per directory.

 ## Archive header